Posted by Olivia Ewing on 12th Apr 2018

 View Post

-Two of the most common questions I'm asked are - what is the difference between a Moissanite and a diamond? and is it really worth it to spend more for the diamond? - the first question is pretty factually answered; the second is a little trickier and really depends entirely on your view (or your fiancee's view) of what an engagement ring "should" be...
+Two of the most common questions I'm asked are - what is the difference of Moissanite vs diamond? and is it really worth it to spend more for the diamond? - the first question is pretty factually answered; the second is a little trickier and really depends entirely on your view (or your fiancee's view) of what an engagement ring "should" be...

 1. What is a Moissanite?
 A brief and fascinating history...